Convert 170 Centimeters To Feet

 Q1: Is 170 centimeters tall or short for an adult?

 A1: 170 centimeters (approximately 5 feet 7 inches) is considered average height for adult women and slightly below average for adult men in many populations.
-However, height is influenced by genetics and various other factors, so it's not a definitive indicator of anything beyond a numerical measurement.
+Still, height is influenced by genetics and various other factors, so it's not a definitive indicator of anything beyond a numerical measurement.

 Q2: Are there any online converters I can use for centimeter to feet conversions?